usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 # Facilitator Guide: Discovery Sprint Labs
-For Product Managers and Contracting Officer’s Representatives (CORs)
+For Product Managers and Contracting Officer’s Representatives (CORs).

 ## Overview and Purpose
 Digital services often fail when teams assume too much and learn too late.
 This three-part lab simulates a **lightweight discovery sprint** tailored for government environments, helping participants:
-* Focus on real user needs and not assumptions
+* Focus on real user needs and not assumptions.
-* Understand policy, technical, and operational constraints
+* Understand policy, technical, and operational constraints.
-* Align product decisions and acquisitions to mission outcomes
+* Align product decisions and acquisitions to mission outcomes.

 These labs provide hands-on experience with tools and mindsets introduced throughout the course, culminating in outputs that can inform real-world procurement activities.

 ## Course Connection
 This lab reinforces key concepts from earlier modules:
 * **Module 1: Digital Services & Why Product Thinking Matters in Government**
-  - Practice user-centered, iterative thinking in a cross-functional team
+  - Practice user-centered, iterative thinking in a cross-functional team.
 * **Module 2: Understanding Problems & People**
-  - Apply techniques like stakeholder interviews, journey mapping, and defining success criteria
+  - Apply techniques like stakeholder interviews, journey mapping, and defining success criteria.
 * **Module 3: Agile Solicitations, Evaluation and Award**
-   - Convert discovery findings into usable inputs for a SOO/PWS or evaluation strategy
+   - Convert discovery findings into usable inputs for a SOO/PWS or evaluation strategy.
 * **Module 4: Managing Digital Delivery**
-  - Understand how good discovery work sets the foundation for performance
+  - Understand how good discovery work sets the foundation for performance.

 ## Alignment to Acquisition Lifecycle

 The outputs from this lab can directly support:
 * **Market Research & Requirements Development**
-  Discovery outputs feed a meaningful SOO or PWS
+  Discovery outputs feed a meaningful SOO or PWS.
 * **Acquisition Strategy**
-  Clear understanding of what outcomes matter and what constraints exist
+  Clear understanding of what outcomes matter and what constraints exist.
 * **Proposal Evaluation Planning**
-  User needs and success criteria help define what “good” looks like
+  User needs and success criteria help define what “good” looks like.

 ## Learning Objectives

-* **Apply a product mindset** to early-stage problem framing
+* **Apply a product mindset** to early-stage problem framing.
-  * Focus on the *problem*, not the solution
+  * Focus on the *problem*, not the solution.
 * **Conduct self-directed research** to uncover user needs, policy drivers, and technical constraints.
   * Utilize discovery techniques, including stakeholder interviews, reviewing existing documentation, and analyzing current systems and processes.→ Learn to ask meaningful questions, identify significant patterns, and make informed decisions even when information is incomplete.
 * **Identify and prioritize user needs, mission drivers, and environmental constraints.**
   * Translate raw observations into structured insights that guide design and acquisition.
 *  **Capture findings in acquisition-aligned format.**
-   * Document key insights as usable inputs for a Statement of Objectives (SOO), Performance Work Statement (PWS), or evaluation criteria
+   * Document key insights as usable inputs for a Statement of Objectives (SOO), Performance Work Statement (PWS), or evaluation criteria.
 *   **Collaborate in a cross-functional team.**
     - Experience the dynamics of working with researchers, technologists, SMEs, and acquisition professionals.